COLLEGE BASKETBALL: On this date in Indiana's NCAA Tournament history

 On this date in NCAA Tournament history for the Indiana Hoosiers...

+Sophomore Jay Edwards netted a game-high 18 points while Eric Anderson added 13 and Joe Hillman 12 for the Hoosiers, who shot just 39.1 percent (18 for 46) from the field and were only 2 for 7 (28.6 percent) from 3-point range.

-March 22, 1984: Freshman guard Steve Alford scored a game-high 27 points to lead fourth-seeded IU to a 72-68 upset of No. 1 seed North Carolina in an East Regional semifinal at the Omni in Atlanta.
+March 23, 1940: Bill Menke tallied 10 points to lead IU to a 39-30 victory over Duquesne in the East Regional final at Hinkle Fieldhouse.

-Alford finished 9 for 13 from the field for the Hoosiers, who shot a collective 64.9 percent (24 for 37), and was 9 for 10 from the free throw line.
+Herman Schaefer added eight points for the Hoosiers, who shot just 23.2 percent (13 for 56) from the field but was 13 for 19 (68.4 percent) from the free throw line.

-Center Uwe Blab added 16 and Stew Robinson contributed 14 points off the bench for Indiana.
-Meanwhile junior guard Dan Dakich scored four points and played the defense of his life against Tar Heels' star Michael Jordan before fouling out.

-Sam Perkins had a team-high 26 points for North Carolina.
-Jordan, who was plagued by foul trouble throughout the night, tallied 13 points on 6 for 14 shooting in 26 minutes before fouling out of what would be his final college game.
-The Tar Heels featured five future first-round NBA Draft picks, including four — Brad Daugherty (No. 1 in 1986), Jordan (No. 3 in '84), Perkins (No. 4 in '84) and Kenny Smith (No. 6 in '87) — taken in the top six.

 Commented